poult-lab/daily-word/english_words_ learning.md

 06.cartridge /ˈkɑːrtrɪdʒ/

 [n] "a case containing sth that is used in a machine, for example film for a camera, ink for a printer, etc. Cartridges are put into the machine and can be removed and replaced when they are finished or empty."

+07.seize  [siːz]

+[verb] {~ sth (from sb)}  She tried to seize the gun from him.

+"to take sb/sth in your hand suddenly and using force" -grab-

+[verb] A large quantity of drugs was seized during the **raid**.

+"to take illegal or stolen goods away from sb" "扣押"

+[verb] The Taliban showed off  dozens of American-made armored vehicles and new weapons they seized.